Dollhouse (TV series): Casting

 Anya Colloff and Amy McIntyre Britt, who previously worked with Joss Whedon on Buffy the Vampire Slayer, Angel, Firefly, and Serenity, were the show's casting directors.

 On March 26, 2008, it was announced that Tahmoh Penikett, Dichen Lachman, Fran Kranz, and Enver Gjokaj had been cast in four principal roles for the show.
 On April 3, 2008, it was announced that Olivia Williams would be playing the role of Adelle DeWitt.
 Two weeks later, it was announced that Harry Lennix had also joined the cast.
 On the same day, Joss Whedon announced on whedonesque.com that Miracle Laurie and Amy Acker were to complete the cast.

 Brennan Elliott and Michael Muhney auditioned for the part of Paul Ballard but lost out to Penikett.
 Ian Anthony Dale and Paul Campbell auditioned for Victor, but Gjokaj got the part.

+Whedon said that the early drafts of the show featured Actives with different body shapes and ages but the network decided the Actives should all be young and fit.

 Unaired "Epitaph One"

 On April 9, 2009, Whedon rebutted speculation that Fox was set to cancel the show.
 Producer Tim Minear explained that the "missing" 13th episode (titled "Epitaph One") would be on the DVD release of the season.
 The reason Minear gave for that episode being dropped from the broadcast run was that the Fox network was counting the original first episode ("Echo"), which went unaired, as part of the original 13-episode order; in contrast, the Fox production company was required by contract to have a minimum of 13 completed episodes for international and DVD releases.
 According to both Minear and Whedon, the producers felt that the original first episode, having been subsequently scrapped entirely and having had its footage reused for other episodes throughout the season, should not be counted as a completed episode as part of their own 13-episode orders for international and DVD distribution but rather as a DVD extra, and thus Whedon produced a new 13th episode on a lower budget to fulfill the contractual requirements for the international broadcasts.
 The episode was screened at Comic-Con on July 24, 2009.

 "Epitaph One" had its world premiere in Singapore on June 17, 2009, through Season Pass, an on-demand service offered by SingTel mio TV.
 In the United Kingdom, the episode aired on the UK Sci Fi Channel on August 11, 2009.